hillscottc/trivnode/README.md

 # Build

-This is a Node.js app using Express.js, Backbone.js and MongoDB.
+This is a single-page application in [Node](https://nodejs.org/).
+The web application framework is [Express](http://expressjs.com/) for handling request routing and html template rendering ([handlebars](http://handlebarsjs.com/)).

+The main web application is structured with Backbone.js.
-It uses [Browserify](http://browserify.org/) to rebuild the `bundle.js` file, so don't forget the `npm run build` step whenever js changes are made.
+It uses [Browserify](http://browserify.org/) bundle the app's javascript modules, so it is necessary to run `npm run build` whenever js changes are made.

-See build in the scripts section of [package.json](package.json).

-    $ npm install
-    $ npm run build
-    $ npm start

 ## Database